Introduction to bone destruction in periodontitis

 Both lingual tori and buccal exostosis produce a similar situation as explained above in the case of maxillary and mandibular molars.
 A thick bony mass present around teeth makes a conducive environment for pocket formation and later a funnel-shaped defect.

-A major requirement of crater formation is the presence of a thick mass of bone with guarding and thick buccal and lingual plates.
+A major requirement for crater formation is the presence of a thick mass of bone with guarding and thick buccal and lingual plates.
 This requirement is fulfilled by posterior teeth, where the interproximal bone is sufficient to result in such kind of defect.
 Once the crest of the cortical plate is destroyed, the formation of the bony crater is quite rapid in these areas during chronic inflammation.

 Presence of thick or thin periodontium:

 The thickness of periodontium plays an important role in the formation of osseous defects.
 A thin periodontium is commonly found around the anterior teeth.
 Roots of teeth are embedded in relatively thin bone with a thin overlying soft tissue.
-This situation is not favorable for the formation of craters, rather dehiscence and pyramidal bone loss are commonly found in this situation.
-After treatment, usually these areas show gingival shrinkage and recession.
+This situation is not favorable for the formation of craters, rather dehiscence or pyramidal bone loss are commonly found in this situation.
+After treatment, these areas usually show gingival shrinkage and recession.

 On the other hand, thick periodontium presents an entirely different clinical situation.
 Here, the investing structures of the tooth are thick with thick alveolar housing around the teeth.
 Inflammation of the periodontium in these areas causes a circumferential bone loss around the teeth, which may vary according to the direction of spread of inflammation and other anatomical factors like root anatomy and tooth positioning.